Wisconsin DPI Requirements for Teachers

 Certification for Teaching Global Languages in Elementary School (GLES)

 The GLES teacher needs to be certified in the specific language and at the grade level(s) being taught.
 Licenses are offered based on the recommendation for certification from an approved program at a college or university.
 Most institutions offer global language certification for grades 6-12.
 Licenses are also available, depending on the institution, for grades 1-6,* 1-9,* 9-12, or PreK-12.
 The license says:

 - Elementary (1-6), Language (e.g., French, Japanese, Spanish)

 - PreK – Grade 12, Language

-- May currently teach foreign language at the kindergarten level with the kindergarten teacher present.
-In the future, the foreign language license may be extended to PreK-6, PreK-9.
+May currently teach global language at the kindergarten level with the kindergarten teacher present.
+In the future, the global languages license may be extended to PreK-6, PreK-9.

-- It is your responsibility once you return from your study abroad experience to come into the Department of Foreign Languages and Literatures’ office (Radford Hall 315) with information to complete your Certificate of Residency form.
+It is your responsibility once you return from your study abroad experience f to come into the Office of International Education Office (Dempsey Hall 230) with information to complete your Certificate of Residency form.

-- At this point, to complete your Certificate of Residency form, you need to come into the DFLL departmental office bringing the following information:
+At this point, to complete your Certificate of Residency form, you need to come into the Global Languages and Cultures departmental office bringing the following information: